 (1) A self-insured employer must have excess workers' compensation insurance coverage appropriate for the employer's potential liability under ORS 656.001 to 656.990 with an insurer authorized to do business in this state.
-The policy providing such coverage and any endorsements thereto must be filed with the director not later than 30 days after the date the coverage is effective.
+Except for endorsements requiring pre-approval by the director in sections (4) and (5), the policy providing such coverage and any endorsements thereto must be filed with the director not later than 30 days after the date the coverage is effective.
 A self-insured public utility with assets in excess of \$500 million as reflected by the employer's audited financial statement submitted in accordance with OAR 436-050-0160 or 436-050-0175, may obtain the required excess workers' compensation insurance coverage from an eligible surplus lines insurer.